wearpants/twiggy/doc/configuration.rst

     emitters.clear()

-Twiggy 0.5 features a new convenience method, :func:`.dict_config` for configuring :class:`Emitters <.Emitter>`.
-It lets you specify configuration as a dictionary with the configuration information and then pass the dictionary to :func:`twiggy.dict_config` to set things up.
+Twiggy 0.5 features a new convenience method, :func:`.dict_config` for configuring :class:`Emitters <.Emitter>` that takes a a dictionary with the configuration information.
 The dictionary can be constructed programmatically, loaded from a configuration file, or hardcoded into an application.
 This allows the programmer to easily set defaults and allow the user to override those from a configuration file.
 Here's an example:

 .. testcode:: dict_config